TechG4mer/shop/index.md

  <img src="Minigamesbetaskins1.png" alt="MinigamesbetaSkinPackPreview">
 <br>
 <br>

+  <h1>READ BEFORE BUYING</h1>
  <p> please email 'store@techg4mer.com' to make a purchace</p>
- <p>How It Works: You Email 'store@techg4mer.com' saying what you want to buy, your email gets a reply with the paypal link to pay.
-Once Payed, I will Send The Files As Soon As I Can.
-(If You Payed But Didnt Recieve Anything, Please Email Us So We Can Confirm The Purchace And So We Can Send The Files Knowing You Payed)</p>
+ <p>How It Works: You Email 'store@techg4mer.com' saying what you want to buy, your email gets a reply with the paypal link to pay and an order ID.
+You Pay The Amount Specified With A Note Showing order ID So We Can Verify The Order, I will Send The Files As Soon As I Can.
+(If You Payed But Didnt Recieve Anything, Please Email Us With The order ID So We Could Send The Purchaced Item Knowing You Have Payed.
+Also If You Dont Show The Product ID but send the Money, There Is No way of verifying a purchace So It Would Be Considered As A Donation)</p>